Alfresco/docs-alfresco/salesforce/latest/using/troubleshoot.md

 ## How do I enable debug logs on both Share and the Repository?

 Go to **Log Settings** in the Alfresco Admin Console (`/alfresco/s/enterprise/admin/admin-log-settings`) and add the `org.alfresco.integrations.sfdc.webscripts` package with `DEBUG` level.
 These changes will persist until the server is shut down or restarted, at which point any changes will be lost.

+## When the syntax of JSON provided in the parameters section in Visual force page is incorrect we are receiving a blank page in Recommended content .Syntax of JSON in the parameters section should be validated to avoid blank page.
+Is there any validation to evaluate syntax of JSON?
+(For Reference please see ticket SFDCENG-840.)